 “Ms. AyeVee” – Poet Teacher, Performance Specialist

 Ms. AyeVee was born & raised in Las Vegas but comes from a long line of Nuyoricans.
 A natural Artist, Ashley Vargas excelled in film, theater, music & writing.
 After studying with the Nevada Conservatory Theater, Ms. AyeVee refocused her energy towards poetry.
 In 2016, her dedication to writing landed her on the official Las Vegas Battle Born Slam Team.
 Ms. AyeVee continues to compete & tour nationally.
-She is the co-founder and host of the Truth Collective Slam held here in Las Vegas at the Classic Jewel.
+She is the co-founder and host of the Truth Collective Slam held here in Las Vegas at the Truth Spot.